reitsmairis/tree_root_model/README.md

 We developed three different methods: the static, tree dictionary, and tree growth method.
 For more information about the methods, see How it Works.
 For the thesis, the different methods were first tested and validated on three different subregions in Amsterdam: het Wallengebied, IJburg, and Sarphatipark.
 Based on these experiments, the tree dictionary method was used to run the model for the tree datasets of the whole city of Amsterdam.

 The model needs at least some input about the tree, depending on which of the three methods a user wants to use (see Usage).
-The model also needs information about the BGT and AHN at the location of the input trees.
+The model also needs information about the BGT and maaiveld (AHN) at the location of the input trees.
 If this is not known by the user, the model requests them via URL.
 Lastly, the model needs a mesh of Gemiddeld Hoogste Grondwaterstand (GHG, average highest groundwater level) measurements (see Usage).

 The main function in the model outputs NumPy arrays.
 With another script in the model, they can be converted to [CityJSON](https://www.cityjson.org/) files.
 For including the root volume cylinders in 3D Amsterdam, they had to be converted to binary format using the [Tile Bake Tool](https://github.com/Amsterdam/CityDataToBinaryModel) developed by the 3D Amsterdam team.